-Honourable Speaker, rail services in Cape Town are in crisis and the situation is growing more serious with each passing week.
-Although the Central line through our poorest communities started operating again this week, after long down-time due to criminality, we have to face the fact that the total collapse of the rail services is now a real possibility.
-This is another crucial public service, under the competence of national government, which has failed this province spectacularly.
+The PREMIER: Hon Speaker, rail services in Cape Town are in crisis and the situation is growing more serious with each passing week.

+The PREMIER: Although the central line through our poorest communities started operating again this week, after long down-time due to criminality, we have to face the fact that the total collapse of the rail services is a real possibility.
+This is another crucial public service, under the competence of National Government, which has failed this province spectacularly.

-Almost 700 000 passengers - or 48% of all commuter traffic - make use of Rail across the province.
+The PREMIER: Almost 700 000 passengers or 48% of all commuter traffic make use of rail across this province.
+[Interjections.]
 Unreliable services for an increasing number of passengers impacts heavily on the City's economy.
+[Interjections.]

-In just two years, over 100 train coaches were lost due to fire - usually arson.
+In just two years, over 100 train coaches were lost to fire - usually arson.
 There is substantial evidence of coordinated economic sabotage, with the full picture yet to be uncovered by investigating authorities.

-We welcome some of the emergency steps agreed to during a summit with City, provincial government, PRASA and other stakeholders two weeks ago.

-These include fire and bullet resistant walls to seal off a 15km stretch of the central line, a 100 strong dedicated rail security unit, drones to monitor criminal activity, as well as the effective training and deployment of 1500 PRASA security staff across the network.
-The cost, excluding the construction of the wall, will exceed R50 million for a year.
+We welcome some of the emergency steps agreed to during a summit with City, Provincial Government, PRASA and other stakeholders two weeks ago.
+These include fire and bullet resistant walls to seal off a 15 kilometre stretch of the central line, a 100 strong dedicated rail security unit, drones to monitor criminal activity as well as the effective training and deployment of 1 500 PRASA security staff across the network.
+The cost, excluding the construction of the wall, will exceed R50 million for just one year.

-There could be no stronger case for army patrols than the need to defend and protect the transport infrastructure on which hundreds of thousands of commuters depend daily.
+There could be no stronger case for army patrols than the need to defend and protect the transport infrastructure on which hundreds of thousands of commuters depend daily and which is beyond the state's normal capacity to protect.

-White collar crime also severely impacts the system - one of the most obscene examples being the Gupta network, that reportedly benefitted from over R5-billion in kickbacks on train contracts, for locomotives that do not fit the tracks.
+The PREMIER: White collar crime also severely impacts the system, one of the most obscene examples being the Gupta network that purportedly benefitted from over R5 billion in kickbacks on train contracts...

-Traffic congestion in Cape Town is directly linked to a dysfunctional rail system, driven by grand corruption and incompetence in PRASA, another failed State Owned Enterprise.

-We strongly support a greater role for provincial and local government as well as the private sector in improving and managing the commuter rail service.
+The PREMIER: ...for locomotives that do not fit the tracks.
+Traffic congestion in Cape Town is directly linked to a dysfunctional rail system, driven by grand corruption and incompetence in another failed State Owned Enterprise.
+We strongly support a greater role for Provincial and Local Government as well as the private sector in improving and managing the commuter rail service.